 They may be attempting to knock some water out before they drink.
 Of course, there is also the possibility that your cat thinks this is fun.
 They may want to splash around in the water.

-Another, potentially more likely, reasons is that your cat is trying to make their water move.
+Another reason is that your cat is trying to make its water move.
 As Vet Street explains, many cats are not interested in static water.
 Some cats completely ignore their water bowl, choosing to drink from a dripping faucet instead.

 Domesticated felines sometimes bat and paw their water bowls, trying to create a rippling effect.
 If your pet underestimates their strength, this could result in the bowl being knocked over.